junxit/us-congress-bills-113/bill.md

 ## § 1.
 Short title

-This Act may be cited as the “Hinchliffe Stadium Heritage Act of 2013”.
+This Act may be cited as the “Hinchliffe Stadium Heritage Act”.

 ## § 2.
 Paterson Great Falls National Historical Park boundary adjustment